List of DC Comics characters: L: Lion-Mane

 Lion-Mane is the name of four characters in DC Comics.

 Lion-Mane

-The first Lion-Mane originates from Earth-Two, and is a cat-like human and former henchman of Catwoman.
+The first Lion-Mane originates from Earth-Two.
+He is a human with feline features and heightened strength.
+Lion-Mane is initially a henchman of Catwoman, who later betrays him.

 Ed Dawson

 The second Lion-Mane is Ed Dawson, an archaeologist who transforms into a feral were-lion after touching a mystical meteor called Mithra.
-He later joins Alexander Luthor Jr.'s Secret Society of Super Villains.
+After learning that the meteor's effects will eventually kill him, Dawson seeks other meteor pieces to increase his power and keep himself alive.
+Dawson eventually gains enough power to remotely transform others into lion-men like himself.